 Alfred State College - Campus News

-Students enrolled in the Culinary Arts programs at the School of Applied Technology of Alfred State College will prepare a holiday buffet on Wednesday, Dec.
-5, from 5-7 p.m. in the student dining hall of the Culinary Arts Building on the Wellsville campus.
+Students enrolled in the culinary arts programs at Alfred State College will prepare a Mardi Gras celebration, featuring a New Orleans-style menu, on Tuesday, Feb.
+5, from 5-7 p.m., in the student cafeteria of the Culinary Arts Building on the Wellsville campus.